Thinkmill/emery/docs/pages/docs/assertions.md

 # {% $markdoc.frontmatter.title %}

-An assertion declares that a condition be ["truthy"](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) before executing subsequent code.
+An assertion declares that a condition be `true` before executing subsequent code.

-- If the condition evaluates to `true` the code continues running.
+- If the condition resolves to `true` the code continues running.
-- If the condition evaluates to `false` an error will be thrown.
+- If the condition resolves to `false` an error will be thrown.

 ## Functions